 With Harald Oeler (classical accordion) she forms the duo „Via!".
 They played their program „8 Jahreszeiten" at concerts like the „Heidelberger Frühling", the festival „Opere" in Bracchiano/Italy, in Helsinki and in Daejun/South Korea.

 Sinn Yang released successful CDs at OehmsClassic both as a soloist and as the duo „Via!".

 For the „Bayerischen Rundfunk" she recorded Bertold Hummels „Suite für Violine Solo op.
 78".

 In 2008 Sinn Yang won in Berlin the violin competition „Ton und Erklärung - Werkvermittlung in Musik und Wort" which was initiated by the „Kulturkreis der deutschen Wirtschaft im BDI e.V." and in 2009 she won the „Kulturförderpreis" of her hometown Würzburg.

-	Since 2016 in addition Sinn Yang works as a contract teacher at the „Hochschule für Musik, Würzburg".
+Since 2016 Sinn Yang works as assistant professor at the „Hochschule für Musik, Würzburg".

 Several of her students achieved prizes at the National German Competition „Jugend Musiziert"